 The programme will be facilitated by the Stanford Graduate School of Business, a renowned international University in the United States of America.

-The 50 businesses were chosen from various districts in Botswana, to ensure that as many regions as possible benefit from the programme.
+The 50 businesses, and several digital agencies were chosen from various districts in Botswana, to ensure that as many regions as possible benefit from the programme.

 In August 2017, Stanford University in collaboration with De Beers committed to investing in a 3-year partnership that will see local entrepreneurs enhance their business skills, grow their establishments and in turn contribute positively to job creation and economic growth.